 Before beginning this application procedure, you are required to contact the coordinator of the CREATE Grants Program by TBD.

 All applicants will be required to have the relevant individuals listed below sign off on a pre-submission review attestation, which must be submitted to firstname.lastname@example.org by TBD, by 5pm ET.

 Artwork, Artifacts, and Archival Materials

 Professionals who oversee the University of Miami’s cultural resources are available to work with you as you develop your proposal and to assist you in realizing your CREATE project if awarded.
 Below is a list of the potential cultural resources available at the University of Miami and key contacts:

 As part of your project, you may find it helpful to consult with experts in the following areas:

-These individuals are also available to advise you at preliminary planning stages as is Andrew W. Mellon Fellow in Academic Engagement, Christina Larson.
+These individuals are also available to advise you at preliminary planning stages as the coordinator of the CREATE Grants Program.